What to pack in your carry-on bag for flight—these are the things to bring on a long flight

 And then you can use the backpack when you pack for a day trip while you’re at your destination.

-If you don’t want to use a backpack, large purses, totes (that zip closed) and messenger bags also make good personal-size carry-ons.
+If you don’t want to use a backpack, large purses, totes (that zip closed) and laptop/commuter bags also make good personal item bags.

 When traveling carry-on only (and not checking a suitcase), my small roller bag goes in the overhead bin while I keep my personal item under the seat in front of me.